webdevops/pagerduty-exporter/README.md

   -h, --help                                  Show this help message
 ```

-`--pagerduty.authtoken=` is a required option.
+Either `--pagerduty.authtoken=` or `--pagerduty.authtokenfile=` is a required option.
 Please refer to the [documentation](https://support.pagerduty.com/docs/generating-api-keys)
 on how to generate a token.

+Authtokenfile is a one line file with the token as the only data in the file

 ## Installing and Running the Exporter